zencart/habitat/README.md

 Developer Notes
 -------

-To make life a bit easier for developer, we have provide 2 overrides.
+To make life a bit easier for developer, we have provided 2 overrides.

 The first relates to the installer.
 In zc_install/extra_configures you can add a php file